mefranklin6/ExtronDatabaseConnector/README.md

 - Find the PID with `ps aux | grep ./FastAPI_Server.py`
 - `kill -9 <the PID you found above>`

-## Add the connector your Control Processors
+## Add the connector to your Control Processors
 - Copy `REST_Connector.py` to your control processor repository.
 I copied it to `/src/modules/project`

 - Instantiate the connector in your control script code